IGJoshua/sotygeha/README.md

 The selma'o CU has been merged into the selma'o ZOhU.

 The functions of CU and ZOhU are already very similar, with the only important difference being that `je cu` is by far the most common way (in grammars that no longer use GIhA) to link bridi-tails.
 In order to completely merge CU with ZOhU, it is necessary to unlearn `je cu` and use `vau je` instead for bridi-tail connecting.

+## CU -> BAI
+Alternatively, CU can be merged into BAI.

+The cmavo cu becomes a modal for ku'ai'i.
+This has no significant impact on current usage patterns.